 The UPWP is the basis for the Baltimore region annual transportation planning work scope.
 Annually, the MPO begins developing the program in November and FHWA/FTA approves it by June.
 The UPWP identifies the planning budget and the planning activities to be undertaken by the agencies participating in the BRTB's metropolitan planning process during the program year.
 The UPWP also serves as the project budget for planning tasks funded by the FHWA and FTA.
 In addition, the UPWP supports the BRTB's priorities.
-The total funding amount for FY 2017 transportation planning activities for the Baltimore region is \$ 6,502,910.
+The total funding proposed for the FY 2018 transportation planning activities for the Baltimore region is \$8,646,415.
+For FY 2019, the estimated funding is \$5,921,065.